peatrc/bc_terrain_parser/README.md

 ## Documentation and API reference

-User-friendly documentation is available at <https://peatrc.github.io/bc_terrain_parser/>.
-This includes complete descriptions of all console utilities and a complete API reference.
+User-friendly documentation of all methods and examples are available at <https://peatrc.github.io/bc_terrain_parser/>.

 ## Source code